Richard Aldington: Exile

 In 1930 Aldington published a translation of The Decameron and then the romance All Men are Enemies (1933).
 In 1942, having relocated to the United States with his new wife Netta, he began to write biographies, starting with Wellington: The Duke: Being an Account of the Life & Achievements of Arthur Wellesley, 1st Duke of Wellington (1943).
 It was followed by works on D. H. Lawrence: Portrait of a Genius, But ...
 (1950), Robert Louis Stevenson: Portrait of a Rebel (1957), and T. E. Lawrence: Lawrence of Arabia: A Biographical Inquiry (1955).
 Under financial pressure, he also worked as a Hollywood screenwriter.

 Aldington's excoriating biography of T. E. Lawrence caused a scandal on its publication in 1955.
 In the spirit of iconoclasm, he was the first to bring public notice to Lawrence's illegitimacy and asserted that he was a homosexual, a liar, a charlatan, an "impudent mythomaniac", a "self-important egotist", a poor writer and even a bad motorcyclist.
 The biography dramatically coloured popular opinion of Lawrence.
 Foreign and War Office files concerning Lawrence's career were released during the 1960s and further biographies continued to analyse the 'British hero'.
 Robert Graves, a friend of Lawrence, wrote that "instead of a carefully considered portrait of Lawrence, I find the self-portrait of a bitter, bedridden, leering, asthmatic, elderly hangman-of-letters."
 Robert Irwin, in the London Review of Books, speculated that Aldington's spite was driven by jealousy and a sense of exclusion by the British establishment.
 Lawrence had attended Oxford and his father was a baronet; Aldington had suffered in the bloodbath of Europe during the First World War while Lawrence had gained a heroic reputation in the Middle Eastern theatre and became an international celebrity and homosexual icon.
-Irwin observes that he "was industrious and his portrait of Lawrence was fuelled by careful research".
+Irwin observes that Aldington "was industrious and his portrait of Lawrence was fuelled by careful research".
 Christopher Sykes, in his 1969 introduction to the Collins edition (reprinted in Pelican Biographies in 1971), stated that "for the first time, the awkward questions were faced squarely"; Sykes's final assessment of Aldington's book is that it "cleared the ground of rubbish, efficiently and thoroughly".

 In 1947 Aldington met the Australian writer Alister Kershaw in Paris.
 Kershaw became Aldington's secretary and moved in with Aldington and his wife Netta at their house at Saint Clair Le Lavandou in the south of France.

 Aldington lived in Sury-en-Vaux, Cher, France, from 1958.
 His last significant book was a biography of the Provençal poet and winner of the Nobel Prize in Literature, Frédéric Mistral (1956).